We first published this list on January 1, 2020. It was most recently updated on July 28, 2020.

 Italian spot somewhere between Stagioni and Mama Ricotta’s

-Opening: April 2020 in NoDa near Wooden Robot
+Opening: Orto is starting construction this month, so expect a fall or late 2020 opening in NoDa near Wooden Robot

 Overview: Paul Verica, the chef and owner of The Stanley, is behind the concept.
 Orto, Verica says, is “not as high end as Stagioni and not as casual at Mama Ricotta’s, both of which are great restaurants.”